We Aren’t Squidding Around—It’s Cephalopod Week 2021!

 Johanna Mayer is a podcast producer and hosts Science Diction from Science Friday.
 When she’s not working, she’s probably baking a fruit pie.
 Cherry’s her specialty, but she whips up a mean rhubarb streusel as well.

-Diana Montano is the Outreach Manager at Science Friday, where she crafts live events to delight and engage audiences in the world of science.
+Diana Montano is the Experiences Manager at Science Friday, where she creates live events and partnerships to delight and engage audiences in the world of science.

 IRA FLATOW: The waiting is over, folks.
 Science Friday’s Cephalopod Week is finally here.
 It’s, of course, our annual cephalobration of all things mostly tentacled. l And if you’re as big a squid head as I am, you have tons to look forward to.